Solicitors Professional Indemnity Insurance

 All work carries some risk and for the legal profession, this can vary considerably.
 The following is by no means an exhaustive list but will give you some idea of the type of legal work where professional indemnity claims come from.

-- Low Risk - Adjudication, Agency, Children Work, Criminal, Expert Witness, Immigration, Officers and Appointments.
+• Low Risk - Adjudication, Agency, Children Work, Criminal, Expert Witness, Immigration, Officers and Appointments.

-- Medium Risk - Defendant Litigation, Employment, Matrimonial, Personal Injury, Town Planning.
+• Medium Risk - Defendant Litigation, Employment, Matrimonial, Personal Injury, Town Planning.

-- High Risk - Commercial Litigation, Estate Agency, Financial Advice, Intellectual Property, Probate, Trusts and Wills, Tax Planning.
+• High Risk - Commercial Litigation, Estate Agency, Financial Advice, Intellectual Property, Probate, Trusts and Wills, Tax Planning.

-- Very High Risk - Conveyancing (the top cause of claims against law firms), Commercial Work (public and non public companies).
+• Very High Risk - Conveyancing (the top cause of claims against law firms), Commercial Work (public and non public companies).

-The marketplace for solicitors’ professional indemnity insurance
+The market for professional indemnity insurance for Solicitors

-The market place for solicitors professional indemnity insurance has always been volatile.
+The market for professional indemnity insurance for solicitors has always been volatile.
 Resentment of the minimum terms required of Insurers by the SRA has meant many traditional PI insurers avoid insuring Solicitors and so the market does not enjoy the same level of competition as other professions.
 The market is currently 'hard' with all law firms having seen a significant increase in the cost of this insurance in recent years.
 This has particularly affected firms involved in conveyancing, where professional indemnity insurance claims continue to be common problem.

 Until 2014, all law firms renewed their PII on the same day each year: the 1st October.
 But this was a chaotic system and the common renewal date idea was finally abandoned by the SRA.
 Now solicitors are free to arrange and renew their cover at any time during the year although around 75 % of firms still renew their professional indemnity insurance on 1 October and it will probably take many years for this date to unravel itself from the renewal process.